-- Creation of professional learning communities (PLC) at elementary schools, supported by elementary district learning and instruction teachers in a "residency model" in order to strengthen quality instructional practices and provide modelling, coplanning and co-teaching. - Learning and instruction staff assigned to secondary schools to support literacy and numeracy across the curriculum. - Continue to implement the response to intervention model (RTI) at schools to provide more targeted interventions and supports based on individual and unique student needs in every classroom. - Work toward the alignment of structures, processes and staffing between the District learning and instruction team and the learning services team to provide more effective and efficient supports to schools: - Learning and instruction team to provide Tier 1 classroom support in instructional practices, assessment, and Universal Design for Learning. - " Learning services team to focus on Tier 2 (targeted) and Tier 3 (intensive) supports in schools and manage referrals to specific VSB programs. - Ongoing professional development to support pedagogy and practice with instruction assessment, critical and creative thinking, digital literacy and arts education.
+- Creation of Professional Learning Communities (PLC) at elementary schools, supported by elementary district learning and instruction teachers in a "residency model" in order to strengthen quality instructional practices and provide modelling, co-planning and co-teaching. - Learning and instruction staff embedded in secondary schools to support instruction and assessment in all curriculum areas. - Continue to implement the Response to Intervention model (RTI) at schools to provide more targeted interventions and supports based on individual and unique student needs in every classroom. - Work toward the alignment of structures, processes and staffing between the District learning and instruction team and the learning services team to provide more effective and efficient supports to schools: - " Learning and instruction team to provide Tier 1 classroom support in instructional practices, assessment, and Universal Design for Learning. - " Learning services team to focus on Tier 2 (targeted) and Tier 3 (intensive) supports in schools and manage referrals to specific VSB programs. - Ongoing professional development to support pedagogy and practice with instruction assessment, critical and creative thinking, digital literacy and arts education.